MaxwellMuF/Urban_technologie_project_Bundeshaushalt/README.md

 # Summary of the project

+## Questions to Prof Bießmann
+The project has developed in such a way that mainly a data set is created.
+Now the question is, what happens next?
+Is it more important to do something with this data such as visualization, analysis, clustering, etc.?
+Or is creating the data set more interesting and should it be developed into an API or at least a structured database?

+database:
+Previously, 10 years of the budget were mapped to the year 2023.
+If you only map the last 5 years, you get almost twice as many matches because the last 5 years match more than the last 10.

+API:
+Currently 11 Budgets.xlsx are used as the data basis (number can be extended).
+So far, the last year 2023 has always been taken as the reference year, i.e. all other years are mapped to 2023.
+This means that all bookings (rows) that do not occur in 2023 are lost.
+If you use a different year (e.g. 2018), you get completely different results (mapped rows) for the subset of years to be mapped (e.g. 2012-2017).
+A simple API or just a well-structured pipeline in the form of a python file could generalize this approach.
+The user could then specify a reference year (e.g. 2018) and a period to be mapped (e.g. 2012-2017) and get a dataset in about 25min.
+I'm thinking of simply running through all embeddings for the years 2012-2023 once (on the cluster) and creating a database with them.
+As an example, for the year 2015 there would be either 11 csv files with a total of 14MB or one json file with a total of 20MB.
+This would allow a user to create a dataset locally and without BERT in seconds (pd.merge(ref_year, [year_1,...,year_n])).

 ## 1. Data download (1_Download_data.ipynb)
 The notebook (Download_data.ipynb) downloads the data.
 Since there is no sitemap and the url makes unforeseen changes every year (e.g. “.../v2/...” or “.../ist/...”), this unfortunately had to be done manually.